 There is also a POE version of the ODE here, which allows you to power it via Ethernet.

 I really like the DMX-AN – not only does it look good on paper, but it performs well in the real world too.
-It’s one of the least expensive nodes you can buy, and while it doen’t have all of the advanced features other nodes have, it’s a solid buy.
-Check out my full review of the DMX-AN here!
+It’s one of the least expensive nodes you can buy, and while it doesn’t have all of the advanced features other nodes have, it’s a solid buy.

 Configuration via web browser is available, however there is not a network management program like ENTTEC offers and it does not offer DHCP.